trek-view/basecamp/_posts/2021-09-10-reverse-engineering-gopro-360-file-format-part-1.md

 It seems that other older MAX videos on YouTube (6 months old+) still return equirectangular projections too, so it doesn't seem to be a processing issue.

-In the world of mapping, EAX is none-existent in mapping software.
+In the world of street-level mapping, EAC has seen no adoption.
 Google Street View and Mapillary still only support equirectangular projections for upload and displaying imagery.

 ## Examining a real .360 file